 Her practice focuses on trade remedies proceedings, including antidumping and subsidies investigations.
 She has worked with governments, multinational corporations, and private companies on a wide range of issues.
 With twelve years of experience, her practice also includes regulatory and arbitration matters as well as issues related to the North American Free Trade Agreement (NAFTA).

 Marisol has represented national and multinational companies in anti-dumping and subsidies investigations as well as in procedures derived from the imposition of anti-dumping duties such as sunset, annual reviews, and anti-circumvention proceedings.
 She is also responsible for the legal defense of private companies on legal appeals related to international trade investigations before national courts and amparo lawsuits.

 Her practice includes procedures in regulatory matters for the importation of health-related products as well as legal assistance in investor-State cases under international treaties.
-She served as a legal assistant on a Binational Panel constituted under NAFTA Chapter XIX.
+She has served as a legal assistant and as Panelist on a Binational Panel constituted under NAFTA Chapter XIX.